MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/sdk-error-handling-best-practices.md

 This tutorial shows how to access, recognize, and handle API errors using the PlayFab SDK.

- The practices describes here are equally applicable to the admin, server, and client SDKs, but the patterns depend *highly* on the language of your choice.
+ The practices described here are equally applicable to the admin, server, and client SDKs - but the patterns depend *highly* on the language of your choice.

 Simply put, the pattern of your choice will be valid for any SDK (admin/server/client) but implementation details will be specific to *your* programming language and environment.